jkpe/www.jackpearce.co.uk/posts/dell-wyse-3040-as-a-wireguard-router.md

 title: Dell Wyse 3040 as a WireGuard Router
 slug: dell-wyse-3040-as-a-wireguard-router
 date: 2023-03-23
-excerpt: I recently purchased a Dell Wyse 3040 off of eBay for £30.
-They're designed to be used as thin clients but make excellent Linux servers in any homelab.
+excerpt: A guide to repurposing a Dell Wyse 3040 thin client as a WireGuard VPN router with AdGuard for DNS and DHCP services, achieving speeds up to 850Mbps.
 category: "Home Lab"
 ---